RedisLabs/spark-redis/doc/dataframe.md

     +-----+---+------------+
     ```

-Another option is to let spark-redis automatically infer schema based on a random row.
+Another option is to let Spark-Redis automatically infer the schema based on a random row.
 In this case all columns will have `String` type.
-Also we don't specify `key.column` option in this example, so the column `_id` will be created.
+Also we don't specify the `key.column` option in this example, so the column `_id` will be created.
 Example:

 ```scala